DriveQuantPublic/react-native-drivekit/README.md

 - Android 21 (5.0) and later versions,
 - and iOS 11.0 and later versions.

-The DriveKit librairies for React Native are supported for React Native 0.70 version.
+The DriveKit libraries for React Native are supported for React Native 0.70 version.
 It is strongly recommended to use this version or later versions.

 ## How to install the DriveKit SDK in your React Native application?